jtmiller28/BoCP/notes/troubleshooting.md

 GBIF names matched: 60 <br>
 Remaining names unmatched: 106 names <br>

-Current Status: On line 249: Checking multipleAcceptableUsageIDs for multiple paths.
-A bit complicated...for some reason im getting that ALL synonyms are of that status (they should map to a single on with a sgrouped argument...check back in on this next. <br>
+Current Status: ~~On line 249: Checking multipleAcceptableUsageIDs for multiple paths.
+A bit complicated...for some reason im getting that ALL synonyms are of that status (they should map to a single on with a sgrouped argument...check back in on this next.~~ <br>

+### Final Summary
+- # of Accepted Names: 33126
+- # of Synoynms attached to these Accepted Names: 125175
-To do on the Horizon:
+- # of Synonyms with multiple mappings possible (WFO only, aka these require authorship): 8960 To do on the Horizon:
-- Need to attach the synonyms to each resolution: wfo, col, itis, and gbif.
+- ~~Need to attach the synonyms to each resolution: wfo, col, itis, and gbif.~~
-- Need to make a dataframe that takes all of these and builds a relation table
+- ~~Need to make a dataframe that takes all of these and builds a relation table~~
-- Need to double check that no synonyms double up across the catalogues (or even within catalogs after looking at the organization...)
+- ~~Need to double check that no synonyms double up across the catalogues (or even within catalogs after looking at the organization...)~~
 - Need to attach Native/Non-Native statuses for each species and its corresponding names.
 Might be a bit challenging as this requires either A) Aligning with WCVP's taxonomy then checking N/NonN status, or B) ... unsure actually
 - Need to create a count loop that sums up the number of records expected for each species.
 This is complicated given the code currently.
 Try gbifdb IF possible...